DevOpsTerminal/swagger/README.md

+# swagger
+Swagger API for backend and frontend

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/DevOpsTerminal/swagger/edit/master/README.md) to maintain and preview the content for your website in Markdown files.